apache/nuttx/tools/README.txt

 -------------

-  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file, the cmpconfig program from cmpconfig.c C file the mkversion program from the mkconfig.c C file, or the mksyscall program from the mksyscall.c file.
+  This is the makefile that is used to make the mkconfig program from the mkconfig.c C file, the cmpconfig program from cmpconfig.c C file, the mkversion program from the mkconfig.c C file, or the mksyscall program from the mksyscall.c file.
 Usage: